‘Bachelor In Paradise’ Beauty Amanda Stanton Breaks Silence About Relationship Status With Josh Murray: Are They Over?

 A photo posted by Amanda Stanton (@amanda_stantonn) on

-While normally ending a relationship near the holidays is even more painful, Amanda shared with Entertainment Tonight that their timing actually ended up working out great for her girls.
+While ending a relationship near the holidays is normally more painful, Amanda shared with Entertainment Tonight that their timing actually ended up working out great for her girls.

 Stanton said, “We ended things right before holidays and the next day, my mom flew out [with] my dad, my sister, her boyfriend, we had the entire family there.
 I think it was a good transition… it was a little easier for them.”

-Josh and Amanda first got engaged during season 3 of Bachelor in Paradise.
-Despite warnings from fellow cast mates about things former Bachelorette Andi Dorfman wrote about Josh in her book, Amanda chose to follow to her heart and ignore their advice.
-The two were very happy in the beginning and Murray immediately moved to California to be with Amanda and her two daughters.
-Sources close to Josh shared that he had been unhappy for some time, but stayed and tried because he loved those little girls.
+Josh and Amanda first got engaged during Season 3 of Bachelor in Paradise.
+Despite warnings from fellow cast mates about things former Bachelorette star Andi Dorfman wrote about Josh in her book, Amanda chose to follow to her heart and ignore their advice.
+The two were very happy in the beginning, and Murray immediately moved to California to be with Amanda and her two daughters.
+Sources close to Josh shared that he had been unhappy for some time, but he stayed and tried because he loved those little girls.

 December was not a good month for Josh.
 Along with his relationship to Amanda ending and moving back to Atlanta, Josh lost his best friend, his fur baby Sabel.
 Josh loved his dog a lot and nursed her through having cancer over the past year.
-Sabel will be missed most by Murray, but also by fans who loved seeing her photos on social media.
+Sabel will be missed most by Murray but also by fans who loved seeing her photos on social media.

 Today I lost my best friend – a huge piece of me is gone, I miss her so much #Sabel